faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red">[Arg2:4a] Another candidate for authorship of the Book of Mormon was Sidney Rigdon.
 He was a Protestant minister and theologian.
 The supreme irony of this argument, however, is that he was converted by the very book he was supposed to have written.
 Parley P. Pratt, a former member of Rigdon’s congregation, introduced him to the Book of Mormon in October 1830—about six months after the Book of Mormon had already been published.</span>

 Were Rigdon and Smith conspiring together to produce the Book of Mormon it would undermine their plan to be seen together, so it is not unreasonable that the two would make efforts to _avoid_ being seen together.
-Still, a reasonable amount of historical evidence [links Rigdon to the Book of Mormon before 1830](http://www.mormonthink.com/mormonstudiesrigdon.htm#21), so this still seems to be a model worth considering.
+Still, a reasonable amount of historical evidence [links Rigdon to the Book of Mormon before 1830](http://www.mormonthink.com/mormonstudiesrigdon.htm#21), so this still seems to be a model worth some consideration.

 > <span style="color:red">[Arg2:4b] Do we have any witnesses that this is how Sidney Rigdon was converted?
 We do.
 In fact, the historical evidence is compelling.[9]</span>